KxSystems/docs/docs/ref/progressors.md

 ### Binary application

-When the extension is applied as a binary, the first evaluation applies the map to the extension’s left argument and the first item of the extension’s right, i.e. `m[x;first y]`.
-The result of this becomes the left argument in the next evaluation, for which the right argument is the second item of the extension’s right argument.
+When the derived function is applied as a binary, the first evaluation applies the iterable to the function’s left argument and the first item of the its right argument, i.e. `m[x;first y]`.
+The result of this becomes the left argument in the next evaluation, for which the right argument is the second item of the right argument.
 And so on.

 ```q
 q)1000+\2 3 4